-A large prospective UK trial of 34,000 consultations found no reports of serious adverse events (defined as events requiring hospital admission, leading to permanent disability, or resulting in death).
+A large prospective UK trial in 2001 of 34,000 consultations found no reports of serious adverse events (defined as events requiring hospital admission, leading to permanent disability, or resulting in death).
 Practitioners did report 43 minor adverse events.
 The most common events were severe nausea and fainting.
 There were three avoidable events; two patients had needles left in and one patient had moxibustion burns to the skin, caused by practitioners' errors.

 The concept behind reflexology is that reflex points on the feet and hands correspond to all of the organs, glands and parts of the body.
 For example, the toes represent the head and the ball of the foot represents the chest and lung region.
 By applying pressure to these points, it is thought that blood circulation is improved, the body relaxes and organs and glands become balanced.
 There is less research on the proposed mechanism of action of reflexology than on acupuncture or manipulation.
 It is thought that the areas activated by massage of the feet may have something in common with the lines of 'qi' in acupuncture.